Christian Yelich Player Props: Brewers vs. Reds

-Christian Yelich -- with a slugging percentage of .290 in his past 10 games, including zero homers) -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Brandon Williamson on the hill, on June 2 at 5:10 PM ET.
+Christian Yelich -- with a slugging percentage of .323 in his past 10 games, including zero home runs) -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Graham Ashcraft on the mound, on June 3 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Blue Jays.
+In his last game, he strung together two hits (going 2-for-4) against the Reds.

 Christian Yelich Game Info & Props vs. the Reds